jsaveta/Lance/readme.txt

 The required dependencies for RESCAL are Numpy >= 1.3, SciPy >= 0.7 and Python

-LDIMBENCH generates : n3, turtle, n-triples
+LANCE generates : n3, turtle, n-triples

 The semantics-aware transformations that are done when complex transformations are chosen refer to class changes.